 - At the same time, costs for cancer medications have skyrocketed, with newly-approved drugs costing more than twice what they did only a decade ago

 - As a result, cancer patients are more than 2.5 times more likely to file for bankruptcy than the average individual

 Experiencing financial stress is a huge impediment to treatment and recovery.
 An important first step after a cancer diagnosis is to do a complete financial assessment.
-It may seem easy to put off with so much happening with your medical condition, but understanding your assets and the costs that are to come will benefit you in the months ahead.
+Although putting off a review of your finances may seem easy all that is going on with your health so much happening with your medical condition, understanding where you are precise with your assets and the inherent costs that will come will benefit you in the months ahead.